efyrb4/dsda-zdat2003-assessment-2-efyrb4/REPORT.md

 *Figure 18: Inertia and silhoutte plot to find optimal clusters*
 <br><br>

-The aim of this experiment is to utilise the most optimal clusters that are identified through **Figure 18** experiment seeks to determine optimal parameters for the Random Forest Regressor to achieve the best R^2, RMSE scores.
-To validate previous experiments, the grid search will provide supporting evidence to whether a greater ensemble of trees and complexity results in a better model.
+By utilising **Figure 18** and evaluating the inertia and silhouette scores, the number of suitable clusters to represent housing prices for California's districts can be identified.
+To evaluate the model's performance, we will use the average silhouette scores for each cluster and plot the clusters against locations to compare them with the actual clusters.

-- **`n_clusters = 3`**:
+- **`n_clusters = 3`**: Based on **Figure 18**, 3 clusters strikes a balance between inertia and silhouette scores

 #### K-means Experiment 1 Results

 ![Avg silhoutte plot](img\clustering\3_clusters_silhoutte.png)
-*Figure 19: Average silhoutte per cluster*
+*Figure 19: Silhoutte score per cluster*
 <br><br>

 ![Geographical clusters](img\clustering\3_cluster_map.png)

 *Figure 20: Geographical clusters based on Median house value*
 <br><br>